codinguser/gnucash-android/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![Accounts List](docs/images/v2.0.0_home.png)  |  ![Transactions List](docs/images/v2.0.0_transactions_list.png) |  ![Reports](docs/images/v2.0.0_reports.png)

-The application supports Android 2.3.3 Gingerbread (API level 10) and above.
+The application supports Android 4.4 KitKat (API level 10) and above.

 Features include:

   * An easy-to-use interface.

-  * Chart of Accounts: A master account can have a hierarchy of detail accounts underneath it.
+  * **Chart of Accounts**: A master account can have a hierarchy of detail accounts underneath it.
     This allows similar account types (e.g. Cash, Bank, Stock) to be grouped into one master account (e.g. Assets).

-  * Split Transactions: A single transaction can be split into several pieces to record taxes, fees, and other compound entries.
+  * **Split Transactions**: A single transaction can be split into several pieces to record taxes, fees, and other compound entries.

-  * Double Entry: Every transaction must debit one account and credit another by an equal amount.
+  * **Double Entry**: Every transaction must debit one account and credit another by an equal amount.
     This ensures that the "books balance": that the difference between income and outflow exactly equals the sum of all assets, be they bank, cash, stock or other.

-  * Income/Expense Account Types (Categories): These serve not only to categorize your cash flow, but when used properly with the double-entry feature, these can provide an accurate Profit&Loss statement.
+  * **Income/Expense Account Types (Categories)**: These serve not only to categorize your cash flow, but when used properly with the double-entry feature, these can provide an accurate Profit&Loss statement.

-  * Scheduled Transactions: GnuCash has the ability to automatically create and enter transactions.
+  * **Scheduled Transactions**: GnuCash has the ability to automatically create and enter transactions.

-  * Export to GnuCash XML, QIF or OFX.
+  * **Export to GnuCash XML**, QIF or OFX.
 Also, scheduled exports to 3rd-party sync services like DropBox and Google Drive

-  * Reports: View summary of transactions (income and expenses) as pie/bar/line charts
+  * **Reports**: View summary of transactions (income and expenses) as pie/bar/line charts

 # Installation